jasonshih/weather/README.md

 Changelog
 ---------
+* **v1.1** (2/4/13)
+    * Reorganised & commented code base
+    * Github banner added
+    * Started to integrate deployment & production best practises, workflows & adaptations:
+        * requirements.txt split out into dev, prod, test
+        * settings.py split out into settings module with dev, prod, test (specified at runtime using "--settings=weather.settings.prod" flag)
+        * Fixed issue with ALLOWED_HOSTS
+        * Pushed to Heroku, using gunicorn
+        * Serving static files works fine in dev mode (locally & on Heroku) but not using gunicorn in production
+        * Added stopgap in urls.py to serve static files, until files can be served from S3
+    * Demo version now online at [http://comparetheweather.herokuapp.com/](http://comparetheweather.herokuapp.com/)
+    * *Issue:* Sleep timer causing Heroku timeout
+        * Sleep timer implemented due to Wunderground API restrictions, causes Heroku to time out (still adds 5 records to database, times out on sleep)
+        * Would be fixed by daily background process grabbing the API data; might be possible to scrape or use different source?
+    * *Issue:* Looks like HTML is scraping fahrenheit instead of celsius now from the Wundeground almanac

  * **v1.0** (29/3/13)
     * Working version, uploaded to GitHub
     * Displays max/min current & historical temperatures for UK (Gatwick) & NZ (Auckland)